 There are four different types of bailiffs in the United Kingdom, known as:

-Note: As a general rule, bailiffs must provide you with at least 7 days' advance notice of their first visit.
+Note: As a rule, bailiffs must provide you with at least seven (7) days of advance notice of their first visit.
 Refer to the sheriff officer powers when they visit your home or business if you are in Scotland.

 There is a way to stop a bailiff visiting your home to collect a debt.
 Paying the money that's owed will stop the process.
 You may need to seek advice about how to pay off a debt.